ttm/percolation/README.md

 analysis/\* for deriving assertions from social structures (e.g. mean(token size) above mean of OLSD legacy.
 Same file tree as measures

 utils/\*.py
+  - status.py for navigating and modifying file structure
   - file.py for navigating and modifying file structure
   - web/\* for integration to the WWW